-2020 Fishing Season
+2019 Fishing Season

-Based on preliminary data provided in state compliance reports, Maine and Massachusetts accounted for over 95% of the commercial Atlantic herring landings in 2020 (Table 2).
-Landings decreased for all states from 2019, with the exception of Connecticut which more than doubled.
-Notably, landings in Rhode Island decreased by over 60% and landings in New Jersey decreased by over 90%.
+Based on preliminary data provided in state compliance reports, Maine and Massachusetts accounted for over 81% of the commercial Atlantic herring landings in 2019 (Table 2).
+Landings decreased significantly for all states, with the exception of New Jersey which saw a slight increase.